 Put your name, address, and phone number in the upper left-hand corner, single-spaced.
 Type your manuscript, double-spaced.
 Use white paper.
-Use a basic font such as 12-point Courier or Times Roman.
+Use a basic font such as 12-point Times New Roman.
 Use 1 inch margins.
 Begin half-way down the page, with your title in capitals, centered, followed on the next line by your byline.
 (You don't need to insert page breaks for picture books- just type it out as you would a story.)

 On the second page and all following pages, number the pages and include a header (your name and the title of your manuscript.)
 Neatness and correct spelling, punctuation, and grammar are important.